Blockchain-Mexico/Research/Black_Thread/README.md

-### The Ethic of Scince the missing piece for a peacuful earth to think non trivial stuff until we can figuering out MATH powerful not just password protections
+### The Ethic of Science the missing piece for a peacuful earth to think non trivial stuff until we can figuering out MATH powerful not just password protections